jayadams011/pythonPreWork/README.md

 Worked through "Taking a Vacation"  defined 4 functions

 # Unit 5: A Day at the Supermarket
+Unit 5 first part List and dictionaries. worked on idecies
+Lists, len, slices and list indices
+Inserting
+for loops
+Keys and dictionaries
+lists and dictionaries are mutable
+A Day at the Supermarket...

 # Unit 6: Student Becomes the Teacher